PHS - Public Health Sciences

 Cross-listed as PSY 559, PSY 559H, SCWK 559, SCWK 559H, SOC 559, SOC 559H.
 Reviews current interventions which promote successful aging.
 Theoretical bases of this work in biomedical and life span/developmental psychology are featured.
 Intended for students in the College of Health Professions, Liberal Arts and Sciences, and Engineering.
 Course includes diversity content.
 Prerequisite(s): PHS 100, PSY 111, SCWK 201 or SOC 111.

 PHS 560.
-Community Resources and Aging Network (3).
+Care Networks and Services (3).

 Understanding what community resources are and how they serve the aging population is critical for professionals going into healthcare or any field that serves the aging population.
-This course prepares these professionals to be proficient in brokering community resources to assist in the many and varying needs of their senior clients/patients/residents.
+This course prepares these professionals to be proficient in brokering community resources and navigating care networks to assist in the many and varying needs of their senior clients/patients/residents.
 Content focuses on the range of services available to meet common community resources, medical resources, senior housing resources and more.

 PHS 562.
 Senior Living Operations (3).